Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Guatemala’s black sand beaches on the Pacific coast

-If you’re planning a trip to Panajachel, stopping at the Reserva Natural de Atitlan is a must-do.
-It is a perfect place to enjoy the lush natural beauty of the Guatemalan rainforest.
-Here you will find the best hiking trails in Lake Atitlán, with hanging bridges, waterfalls, and breathtaking lake views around every corner.
+If you are planning a trip to Panajachel, stopping at the Reserva Natural de Atitlán is a must-do.
+It is a great place for hiking trails, hanging bridges, waterfalls, and lake views.

 Best things to do in Atitlan with kids